alesh-kajzar/luxonis-test/README.md

 <img src="https://github.com/alesh-kajzar/luxonis-test/assets/3010825/8355295e-673b-4f63-b8a4-bb47aa132367" />
 </kbd>

+#### Important disclaimer

 As the web observer is a **bonus task**, I decided to send messages as full strings for a simplification.
 I also realise that this implementation would show only those requests that are sent during the time the website is running.
-If a history woud be necessary (which is often the case), I would save the messages into a file or a database instead.
+If a history woud be necessary (which is often the case in real life), I would save the messages into a file or a database instead.
+I decided for this solution, because it is an easy way to show protocol messages in the real time.